 There was storage, a television, and a built-in desk along the opposite wall.

 The desk area provided adequate space to get a little work done.
 I might have written a few articles about the Disney princesses at Epcot from this very spot.

 There was a QR code that provided hotel information if you scanned it.
 The code came in handy because you could scan it to order takeout from the resort’s main restaurant, The Lake House.

-The restaurant would bring the meal up to your room for an extra fee, or they would text you when it was ready, and you could ride the elevator down to pick it up at the hostess stand.
+The restaurant would bring the meal to your room for an extra fee.
+Or, they would text you when your food was ready, and you could ride the elevator down to pick it up at the hostess stand.
 It was all very convenient.

 The room had a mini-refrigerator and a few open pull-out drawers for pantry items.